 This workshop is presented by Associate Professor Shaun Greene and Professor George Braitberg in collaboration with a range of toxicology experts.

 Associate Professor Shaun Greene is a clinical toxicologist and emergency medicine physician who works at Austin Health in Melbourne.
 He is currently medical director of the Victorian Poisons Information Centre and Director of the Austin Hospital Clinical Toxicology Service.
 He is a Fellow of the American College of Medical Toxicology and the Australasian College for Emergency Medicine (ACEM) and has a Master’s in Medical Toxicology (toxicogenetics and genomics).
 Shaun trained as a clinical toxicologist in the United Kingdom where he developed a keen professional and research interest in recreational drugs and novel psychoactive substances.

 Professor George Braitberg AM OStJ is a practicing emergency physician and toxicologist of 35 years.
-He is Head of the Emergency Medicine Stream for the Department of Critical Care at the University of Melbourne and Executive Director of Strategy, Quality and Improvement at The Royal Melbourne Hospital.
+He is Head of the Emergency Medicine Stream for the Department of Critical Care at the University of Melbourne and Director of Emergency Research, Austin Hospital.
 He is a Fellow of the American College of Medical Toxicology, the Australasian College for Emergency Medicine (ACEM) and the Royal Australasian College of Medical Administrators and has a Master in Bioethics and Health Services Management.

 University of Melbourne, Parkville